edwardbryant/udacity-movie-trailer-project/README.md

 #### open_movies_page function

-To create the static movie trailers page the open_movies_page function must be called and supplied with one argument -- an array of Movie class objects.
-The open_movies_page function, in turn, calls the remaining two functions described below.
+To create the static movie trailers page the open_movies_page function must be called and supplied with one required argument (an array of Movie class objects) and one optional argument (a string specifying a sort order).
+If no sort order is specified or an unrecognized sort option is provided, the order the movies appear in the array will be used.
+Valid strings for specifying a sort order are:

+- "none" (no sort, default)
+- "alpha" (alphabetical by title)
+- "alpha-reverse" (reverse alphabetical by title)
+- "cron" (cronological by year)
+- "cron-reverse" (cronological by year)

 ```
 # Create movie trailer page with array of Movie class objects
 fresh_tomatoes.open_movies_page([movie1, movie2, movie3])

-# Create movie trailer page with array of Movie class objects and provide an optional sort order
+# Same as above but include the optional sort order argument
-fresh_tomatoes.open_movies_page([movie1, movie2, movie3], "reverse-cron")
+fresh_tomatoes.open_movies_page([movie1, movie2, movie3], "cron-reverse")

 ```